by Resource Associates @ grantwriters.net

 - Contractual includes contractual agreements to outside vendors for products and services needed to implement the project.

-- Other includes any other expense that is not categorized in the previous categories.
+- Other includes any other expense not categorized in the previous categories.

-- Construction includes all construction costs that are needed for the project (most construction costs are not allowable expenses).
+- Construction includes all construction costs needed for the project (most construction costs are not allowable expenses).